What Is a Variable Interest Rate & How Does It Work?

 Repayment uncertainty

-If rates rise, repayments can increase, which can make budgeting harder.
+If interest rates increase, repayments may also increase, which can make budgeting more challenging.

-Rapid increases can place pressure on household budgets.
+Rapid increases in interest rates can place pressure on household budgets.

 Less predictable total cost